 - Survey Construction and Validation (COMM 650)

-The 12 units of electives in an area of policy specialization are selected by the students with the advice of the Program Administrator or the director of the MPP program.
+Electives in an area of policy specialization are selected by students with the advice of the Program Administrator or the director of the MPP program.